bigeasy/locket/diary.md

 primary tree.
 Then swap back.
 The user should not be calling merge faster than the merge operation can merge a stage.

+Also, we're going to have to merge when we open a Locket, because we don't have a way to know which stage was active, which was merging.
+We can make this less painful by taking a sip of each stage so we can launch with an empty stage if one exists, merging the full one.

 ## Changes for Next Release

  * Initial commit of empty project. #2.